Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Discussion

 In a study modeling gas infall onto galaxies, \citet{D09} found that if the cold gas streams that are feeding infall onto the disk are clumpy, the clumps more easily merge toward the center of the galaxy and form a spheroid shape, keeping the disk's average $\rm f_{gas} < 0.3$.
 In this scenario, the disk is usually stable.
 They found that conversely, if the streams are smooth, the disk can support clumps for a longer period of time. \citet{N00} found that requiring the local gas density to rise above a certain threshold before star-forming clumps could form yielded simulations consistent with observations of early- and late- type disks, and that for smaller galaxies, clumps may not be able to form at all and instead the infalling gas is fed into the center of the galaxy to form a bar.
 To estimate the likelihood of these scenarios, we can compare the $\rm M_{HI}$ values that we measure for the LCBGs in our sample to the clump masses that have been observed and modeled in other studies. \citet{E09} found that for spiral galaxies, each clump contains an average of $0.3\%$ of its galaxy's stellar mass, while for clump cluster galaxies (galaxies dominated by several bright clumps) each clump contains about $2\%$ of the galaxy's stellar mass.
 If we make the assumption that these ratios are also approximately valid for $\rm M_{HI}$, we can multiply these percentages by the average $\rm M_{HI}$ of the LCBGs in our sample to find the expected clump masses.
-On average, a clump would contain about $\rm 1 \times 10^{7}\ M_{\sun}$ of H \textsc{I} in a spiral LCBG, or about $\rm 7 \times 10^{7}\ M_{\sun}$ of H \textsc{I} in a clump cluster LCBG. \citet{N00} found that in simulations, clumps were more likely to survive migration toward the galaxies' centers in galaxies with clumps larger than $\rm \sim 10^{7}\ M_{\sun}$ , while in galaxies with smaller clumps, the clumps were more likely to be disrupted and instead form a short bar from their gas.
-Though we do not have the sensitivity in our current study to measure the masses of gas clumps, nor the resolution to measure local overdensities in the LCBGs in our sample, future studies at higher resolutions may be able to identify density variations in LCBGs' disks and determine the likely course of future evolution of the galaxies' clumps.
-As both low-redshift LCBGs and their high-redshift analogs are often clumpy, further understanding of this phenomenon will be useful in predicting these galaxies' evolutionary paths.
+On average, a clump would contain about $\rm 1 \times 10^{7}\ M_{\sun}$ of H \textsc{I} in a spiral LCBG, or about $\rm 7 \times 10^{7}\ M_{\sun}$ of H \textsc{I} in a clump cluster LCBG given these ratios. \citet{N00} found that in simulations, clumps were more likely to survive migration toward the galaxies' centers in galaxies with clumps larger than $\rm \sim 10^{7}\ M_{\sun}$, while in galaxies with smaller clumps, the clumps were more likely to be disrupted and instead form a short bar from their gas.